 3. Lupin III: Part 5

 There isn't anything out there quite like Lupin.
-It nails the cool machismo parts of spy fiction and heist movies, but tempers it with goofiness and slapstick in a way I find very appealing.
+It nails the cool machismo parts of pulpy spy fiction and heist movies, but tempers it with goofiness and slapstick in a way I find very appealing.
 It's the kind of universe where everyone should by right be smoking a cigarette all the time, wearing either a slick suit or a sexy dress, preferably in a ballroom.
 And then a monkey stumbles through the room with a serving cart holding the safe with ten million dollars, flanked by an amazing samurai and an old man that fires a gun real good, and also a detective in a fedora and trenchcoat is chasing them with a pair of handcuffs.
 Lupin's fantastic competence is well matched by his goofy behavior, like a more succesful Nathan Drake.
-He is perhaps too perfect, but with the feats he's accomplished his bravado feels earned.
+He is perhaps too perfect to keep it exciting, but with the feats he's accomplished at least his confidence feels earned.

 I wouldn't want all aspects of popular culture to resemble Lupin III.
 It's probably for the best everyone moved on from the seventies.
 But I'm glad Lupin alone is back.
 It's so much fun.

 I love romantic stories, but I don't often watch one I stick with.
 I just have high standards and specific tastes for them.
 In this case, they managed to make one that hit me right in the heart.
 It's about as authentic as Genshiken, but set in a different age and scene of Japanese gaming, and the portrayal of both the era and the characters make it feel like the author lived it.
 You're not gonna be surprised by the tropes at play here - romantic leads that love one another but have trouble communicating, a third wheel who keeps getting her heart broken, a girl from rich family leading a strict life of study and a boy from a working class family with minimal supervision.